kubeshop/tracetest/docs/docs/examples-tutorials/recipes/running-tracetest-with-datadog.md

 ```

-**How to Send Traces to Tracetest and Lightstep**
+**How to Send Traces to Tracetest and Datadog?**

 The `collector.config.yaml` explains that.
 It receives traces via either `grpc` or `http`.
-Then, exports them to Tracetest's OTLP endpoint `tracetest:21321` in one pipeline, and to Lightstep in another.
+Then, exports them to Tracetest's OTLP endpoint `tracetest:21321` in one pipeline, and to Datadog in another.

 Make sure to add your Datadog API Key on `datadog` exporter.